minenux/minetest/README.md

 	sudo docker create -v /home/minetest/data/:/var/lib/minetest/ -v /home/minetest/conf/:/etc/minetest/ registry.gitlab.com/minetest/minetest/server:master

 Data will be written to `/home/minetest/data` on the host, and configuration will be read from `/home/minetest/conf/minetest.conf`.

-Note: If you don't understand the previous commands, please read the official Docker documentation before use.

 You can also host your minetest server inside a Kubernetes cluster.
 See our example implementation in `misc/kubernetes.yml`.